JainCK/Backend-Learning--Projects/README.md

 # Backend Projects Repository

 Welcome to the Backend Projects Repository!
 This repository serves as a collection of backend applications built, currently in progress, or being updated as part of your ongoing learning journey.
-The primary technologies used in this repository are Node.js, Express, and MongoDB.
+The primary technologies used in this repository are Node.js, Express, MongoDB, and npm.

 ## Projects Overview